geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Himself, his knighthood, and his noble race.

-" Knight of the Dolphin, here his name declare !
+" Knight of the Dolphin, here his name declare!

 " Tho' high his rank, and as a brother dear,